 Expedition Procedures Find us

 ARCE sponsors the field work of its member institutions by providing administrative and technical support to affiliated expeditions each season.
-In order to be affiliated with ARCE, an expedition must be conducted by a Research Supporting Member (RSM) or an Institutional Member.
+In order to be affiliated with ARCE, an expedition must be conducted by a Research Supporting Member (RSM).
 Visit our Membership page to apply for or renew your institutional membership.

 New requests for project sponsorship are reviewed by ARCE’s Archaeological and Research Expeditions Committee, a subcommittee of the Board of Governors.
 The review period can be lengthy and project leaders are encouraged to submit their initial proposals at least 6 months prior to their desired arrival in Egypt.
 Please send your proposal to email@example.com.
 For complete instructions, see: